hds-safdari/Noise_Driven_Cell_Differentiation/Differentiation_without_Signaling/README.md

 4. Close MATLAB and COMSOL server and start again COMSOL with MATLAB.

-5. Now the path to our shoving function will be static and you can check it by typing:
+5. Now the path to the shoving function will be static and you can check it by typing:

      javaclasspath('-static')